 Bonus Points

 Update: Both Brex and Capital One dropped JetBlue as a transfer partner as expected on October 24, 2021.
+However, Capital One re-added JetBlue as a transfer partner on February 18, 2025.
 For a full list of transfer partners, see AwardWallet's Transfer Tool.

 JetBlue TrueBlue is about to lose two transfer partners.
 Both Capital One and Brex cardholders will lose the ability to transfer points to JetBlue's TrueBlue program later this month.
 But, you still have time to act.
 Here are the details, so you can plan for the changes.